VaxU

 Solution

-VaxU is a mobile healthcare provider portal that addresses the COVID-19 vaccine hesitancy of Atlanta-area college students.
+VaxU is a mobile healthcare provider portal that addresses COVID-19 vaccine hesitancy of Atlanta-area college students.
 It accomplishes this by giving the ability to conveniently book COVID-19 vaccine appointments, providing channels of direct communication with university healthcare providers for COVID-19 vaccine concerns, and offering up-to-date supporting information about COVID-19 vaccines.

 Define